thomas-sheard/double_pendulum/README.md

 Use `esc` to stop the simulation.

 ## Changing parameters
-The initial angles are hard coded, but to experiment with different initial positions / velocities you can change lines 190-201:
+The initial angles are hard coded, but to experiment with different initial positions / velocities you can change lines 190-201 of `src/main.rs`:
 ```
   state: State {